-Kano Agro-Pastoral project to demarcate 1,950 km cattle routes
+Kano agro-pastoral project to demarcate 1,950 km cattle routes

-The Project Coordinator, Mr Ibrahim Muhammad, in a statement by Ameen Yassar, Communication Specialist of the project in Kano, said that the project would embark on a multimillion Naira demarcation exercise to develop stock routes.
+The project coordinator, Ibrahim Muhammad, in a statement by Ameen Yassar, communication specialist of the project in Kano, said the project would embark on a multimillion Naira demarcation exercise to develop stock routes.

 This he said, is with a view to check pastoral migration and check pastoralists/farmer clashes.

-KSADP is designed to encourage livestock production through the development of grazing reserve, fodder, cattle routes, veterinary services, and provision of schools, water, roads, clinics and other basic amenities in pastoral settlements.
+KSADP is designed to encourage livestock production through the development of grazing reserves, fodder, cattle routes, veterinary services, and provision of schools, water, roads, clinics and other basic amenities in pastoral settlements.

-The programme also focuses on improving value addition in livestock chains, diary processing and enhance farmer enterprising skills.
+The programme also focuses on improving value addition in livestock chains, dairy processing and enhancing farmer enterprising skills.

 “The state already has about 1,450 kilometers of major routes and 500 kilometers of minor stock routes mostly encroached by farmers and converted to other purposes.